-This item might be best described as a “mixed media” work.
-It features a resingrave print by DeArmond made from wood pulp, abaca, cedar bark, and other natural fibers.
-It is presented with an overlay featuring molded paper objects, natural seaweed and shells by Sitka artist Mary Sarvela of Alaska Beach Treasures.
-Circa 1994-96.
+This work might be best described as a "mixed media."
+Featuring a resingrave print by Dale made from wood pulp, abaca, cedar bark, and other natural fibers, it is presented with an overlay featuring molded paper objects, natural seaweed and shells by Sitka artist Mary Sarvela of Alaska Beach Treasures, circa 1996.

-This cotton scarf by DeArmond was originally designed as a holiday gift, for sale at the Scanlon Gallery in Sitka, Alaska.
+This cotton scarf by DeArmond was originally designed as a holiday gift, for sale at the Scanlon Gallery in Sitka, Alaska; c.
+1983.

 Chronological examples of DeArmond’s signature on a handful of woodcuts, engravings, reproductions and silkscreens/serigraphs.

 Advertisement from an ALASKA Magazine (August 1983) for a Raven Christmas Card.

 A pair of cups sponsoring Juneau's KTOO Public Media and a pair of mugs sponsoring Sitka's KCAW's Raven Radio, both featuring Dale's illustrations.